 aapi-blog

-Celebrate AAPI Month Written by: Olivia Frymark
+Celebrate AAPI Month Written by: VIDA Fitness

 AAPI encompasses heritages across Asia and the Pacific Islands.
 In 1997, The United States began recognizing these racial groups individually to further acknowledge and appreciate the ethnic backgrounds that comprise Americans.
-Today, Asian Americans have origins from Eastern, South Central, Southeastern, and Western Asia.
+Today, Asian Americans have origins in Eastern, South Central, Southeastern, and Western Asia.
 Pacific Islanders have origins from Polynesia, Micronesia, and Melanesia.

 • Read about different community histories, folklore, and traditions.